DaynaLacoursiere/CMPUT404-assignment-webserver/README.md

 * Abram Hindle
 * Eddie Antonio Santos
+* Dayna Lacoursiere
+* Lexie Bartlett

+Lexie and I contributed equally to this project.

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python